NLog/NLog.github.io/_posts/2025-04-29-nlog-6-0-major-changes.md

 ## Breaking changes

+### Removed legacy Target-Frameworks
+NetStandard 1.3 and NetStandard 1.5 has now been removed, since less relevant as most have moved to NetStandard 2.0 (or newer).

+Removes platform support for:

+- NET CoreApp 1.0 + 1.1
+- UAP + UAP10.0 (UWP ver.
+1)
+- Tizen30

+Considering to also remove NET35 + NET45, since those Target-Frameworks requires extra effort to build when using Visual Studio 2022.
+Removing old Target-Frameworks will also reduce the file-size of the NLog-nuget-package.
+If this will break your entire eco-system then [Please tell](https://github.com/NLog/NLog/issues/4931).

 ### NLog Structured Message formatting without quotes

 NLog v4.5 introduced support for message-templates, where it followed the Serilog approach by adding quotes around string-values: